michiganaerospace/mathtools/README.md

 <a name='create_legendre'></a>
 ### ```legendre.create_legendre_basis(x, nb_bases, reg_coefs=[0,0,0], x_ref=None)```

+This function creates a Legendre polynomial basis object.
+The basis object contains everything one needs to perform a regularized least squares fit of data on the specified domain.

 > ARGUMENTS
 > **```x — array_like```**: the domain over which we are defining the basis.
 An